THE VISIONARY LEADERS & ARTISTS

 Pflueger, one of the first California architects to incorporate Classic European Modernism into his work, believed that great art should be an integral part of great architecture.
 He commissioned a number of the era’s most renowned artists and craftsmen to work on The Stock Exchange Tower, which is considered the finest example of the interior art deco style in the city and among the finest examples in the state.
 Now home to The City Club of San Francisco, the building formerly housed The Pacific Stock Exchange Lunch Club (1930–1987).

-The City Club’s Entrance
+The City Club of San Francisco’s Entrance

-The City Club’s formal entrance on the tenth floor features a bank of elevator doors faced with images designed by interior architect Michael Goodman and executed by English artist Harry Dixon (1890–1967).
+The City Club of San Francisco’s formal entrance on the tenth floor features a bank of elevator doors faced with images designed by interior architect Michael Goodman and executed by English artist Harry Dixon (1890–1967).
 Five different metals are featured: silver, Monel (nickel alloys), copper, bronze and brass.
 The first pair of elevator doors shows San Francisco at air level, at land level and below sea level.
 The second pair depicts the four winds and two hemispheres of the world.
 The third pair presents the convergence of old and new architecture and fashion and transportation.

 Rivera’s Famed and Controversial Fresco